meilisearch/documentation/learn/advanced/pagination.md

 #### Adding navigation buttons

 Your users are likely to be more interested in the page immediately after or before the current search results page.
-Because of this, it is often helpful to add "next" and "previous" buttons to your page list.
+Because of this, it is often helpful to add "Next" and "Previous" buttons to your page list.

 In this example, we add these buttons as the first and last elements of our page navigation component: